OpenNTI/nti.docs.platform.enduser/adminguide/managesiteusers.rst

 Manage Site Admin
 =================

-Site admins have access to admin tools, and can manage site courses, learners, and more.
+Site admins have access to admin tools, can manage site courses and learners, and award credit.

-To add a site admin:
+**To add a site admin:**

 1. Select your "Users" tab in the admin tools.
-2. Search for a site user in the upper right-hand corner and/or select the check box next to the user's name.
+2. Search for a site user in the upper right-hand corner, and select the check box next to the user's name.
 3. Click the gear icon and "Set as Admin."
 4. Confirm your selection.

 .. image:: images/setasadmin.png

-.. note:: Once the new admin refreshes their browser window or logs back in, they will have admin access.
+.. note:: If currently logged in, a new admin may need to refresh their browser to view their admin tools.

-To remove a site admin:
+**To remove a site admin:**

 1. Select your "Users" tab in the admin tools.
 2. Select the dropdown, and select "Site Admins."
-3. Click "Remove as site admin" text under their name.
+3. Click "Remove as site admin" text under the admin you'd like to revoke admin access.
 4. Confirm removal.

 .. image:: images/adminremove.png